VasilMG/Djangoapp-CI-CD/README.md

 # ExchangeLogisticsApp
-This is an app for a logistics company with built in freight exchange. (including tests for both SSR and API endpoints)
+This is an app for a logistics company deployed to Render.com with CI/CD pipeline.
+You can check it out at: https://exchange-logistics-ci-cd.onrender.com

 Stack used:
  - python